 Acrylic | – Greater elasticity allows for good expansion and contraction at different temperatures that prevent flaking – Expensive but durable – Highest resistance to the sun’s damage compared to latex and oil-based paints – CAN be used for inside water basin of bird bath | High | Low | You don’t mind spending more money for better value and durability. |

-As suggested earlier, there are 3 categories of external grade paints that are safe for birds and robust against the outdoors.
-Here are more details:
+As suggested earlier, three categories of external grade paints are safe for birds and robust against the outdoors.

 1) Oil-based Paint

-Oil-based paint like its name, oil-based.
-Oil-based paint is more durable than latex paint but requires a longer period of time to fully dry off and its cleanup requires turpentine or paint thinner use.
+Oil-based paint is more durable than latex paint but requires a longer period of time to dry off fully, and its cleanup requires turpentine or paint thinner use.

 Oil-based paints are made with either alkyd (synthetic) or linseed (natural) oils.
-Alkyd paint is more common because it is less expensive and tougher.

-Do keep in mind that the oil-based paint that you purchase should NOT be used on the inside of the basin of the birdbath, as it is not safe for bird consumption when it is worn down by nature over time.
-However, feel free to use oil-based paint for painting other parts of the birdbath.
+Oil-based paint should NOT be used on the inside of the basin of the birdbath, as it is not safe for bird consumption when it is worn down by nature over time.

 Now if you are ready to pick oil-based paint and be like Bob Ross, then you can go on ahead to paint the OUTSIDE surfaces of the bird bath.

-If you have some oil-based paint of your own, then go ahead and use it!
 However, for those of you who need some guidance to find oil-based paint, here are some recommendations on Amazon:

-Recommendation #1: Utrecht Artists’ Oil Paint Set Basic Colors Set (6 colors, 1.25 oz tubes)
+a) Utrecht Artists’ Oil Paint Set Basic Colors Set (6 colors, 1.25 oz tubes)

 However, they also sell single colors if you’d like something like that too!